G00fY2/version-compare/README.md

 ```
 **Note**: This will download the recommended Android *AAR* artifact with Android specific data like ProGuard rules.
 If you need a traditional *JAR* artifact add `@jar` to the library version.

 To compare two version strings just create a new Version object.
-Invalid inputs (*null* or no leading numeric char) will by default be handled as `0.0.0`.
+Invalid inputs (*null* or non-numeric first char) will by default be handled as `0.0.0`.
 ```java
 boolean result;